lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-04-what-are-design-patterns--abstract-factory.md

 ---
 title: "Abstract Factory Pattern"
-draft: false
+date: 2024-07-04
+categories:
+  - Design Patterns
+tags:
+  - design patterns
+  - creational patterns
+  - abstract factory
+  - architecture
-bookHidden: true
+bookHidden: false
 ---

-# Abstract Factory Pattern
+The **Abstract Factory** pattern is one of those tools that quietly keeps large systems from turning into a mess of `if (platform == ...)` checks.

-The **Abstract Factory** pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-This pattern is particularly useful when we need to enforce consistency across multiple products or components that belong to the same family.
+It’s a creational pattern that provides an interface for creating families of related or dependent objects **without** tying your code to specific concrete classes.
+When you want entire sets of components to vary together—UI widgets per platform, storage backends per environment—Abstract Factory gives you a clean way to do it.

 ## Intent

-**The main intent of the Abstract Factory pattern is to encapsulate a group of individual factories with a common interface.** This allows clients to create families of related objects without coupling the code to specific implementations.
-It promotes a more modular and scalable design by allowing the creation of product families independently of the client code.
+**The main intent of Abstract Factory is to encapsulate a group of related factories behind a single interface.** Client code talks to that interface, not to concrete classes, and gets back a coherent family of products.

 ## Problem and Solution